 Most people know by now that YouTube is our second largest search engine after Google.
 But do you think about it when you post videos to your company's YouTube channel?

 Optimising texts to be SEO-friendly and get organic visibility on Google is not something many people raise their eyebrows about today: we know that's how we should work.

-But how does SEO work on YouTube?
+But what about SEO on YouTube?
 Do we think about it?
-Your videos, just like the texts you publish on your company blog, can generate more visitors to your website and ultimately more leads and customers!
-Of course, content is an important component of this too.
-Quality video content that actually shows what your target audience is interested in is of course the cornerstone of a successful YouTub channel.
-But along with your awesome videos, knowing how to SEO-optimize them to get more viewers can be what makes YOUR YouTube channel the success you want it to be in your digital strategy!
+Your videos, just like the texts you publish on your company blog, can generate more visitors to your website and, by extension, more leads and customers!
+Of course, content is an important component in this too.
+Quality video content that actually shows what your target audience is interested in is of course the cornerstone of a successful YouTube channel.
+But along with your awesome videos, the knowledge of how to SEO-optimize them to get more viewers can be what makes YOUR YouTube channel the success you want in your digital strategy!

 Step-by-step guide to SEO on YouTube

 You have to start somewhere, and in this case with YouTube, the perfect place to start is with a proper keyword analysis.
 This is an important foundation for finding keywords that you can then produce videos around.
 A simple keyword analysis is done by typing in a word or the beginning of a phrase that you are interested in creating content around on YouTube.
 As you start typing, suggestions for similar words will pop up and you'll see what others are searching for in this particular area.